nmichlo/tonic-config/README.md

 # tonic-config
 📜 Tonic is a lightweight configuration framework and experiment manager for Python, combining the most notable aspects of Gin and Sacred.

+## Why?

+- Gin-config is designed around their own configuration files and syntax, and is difficult to work with programatically.

+- Sacred has a larger yet familiar featureset, but the configuration syntax is very different.
+The additional advantage of tonic-config is that it has the concept of global variables.

 ## Getting Started

+### 1. Minimal Example

 Configurations are handled via annotating functions.
 With tonic, only default parameters of functions can be configured.